dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS trainer guide - Implementing Windows Virtual Desktop in the enterprise.md

 2. How many virtual machines are required to support the number of concurrent sessions?

     You should have used the Azure pricing calculator to create an initial capacity estimate.
-This estimate calculated at most 31 DS2s v3 instances as the base availability set with 8 virtual desktop sessions per host (according to: https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/virtual-machine-recs) .
+This estimate calculated at most 31 DS2s v3 instances as the base availability set with 8 virtual desktop sessions per host (according to: https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/virtual-machine-recs).
 Additional instances to scale as capacity increases.
 The example estimate can be accessed here: https://azure.com/e/296a636cede24f1c859b42a63687c80c.

 *Diagram of the on-premises to Azure Windows Virtual Desktop solution*

    This diagram shows the possible solution for Contoso's Windows Virtual Desktops.
 The California datacenter is connecting to the Azure West US region, and the Northern Virginia datacenter is connecting to the East US region utilizing ExpressRoutes to each.
-The West US and East US region VNETs are peered for high-speed backbone connection with a pass through peering allowed from East US to the WVD VM host pool VNET that is peered with West US.
+The West US and East US region VNETs are peered for high-speed backbone connection with a pass-through peering allowed from East US to the WVD VM host pool VNET that is peered with West US.

    ![Diagram showing the the on-premises to Azure Windows Virtual Desktop solution as described above.](images/wvdsolutiondiagramv2.png "On-premises to Azure Windows Virtual Desktop solution")